FAQS

 When will I hear any news?

-You will be notified in March 2024 if your entry has been shortlisted for an award or not, and the 2024 shortlist of winners will be announced on the DBA website.
-Winners will then find out the level of their award at the prestigious awards ceremony in June 2024.
+You will be notified in October 2025 if your entry has been shortlisted for an award or not, and the shortlist of winners will be announced on the DBA website.
+Winners will then find out the level of their award at The Design Effect; a full day event exploring and recognising the impact design has in business, society and the world in February 2026.

 Can I get any feedback?

-Once the shortlist of winners has been announced in March 2024, unsuccessful entrants can apply for feedback.
-After the shortlisted entries are awarded Bronze, Silver or Gold at the ceremony in June 2024, winners can then also apply for feedback.
+Once the shortlist of winners has been announced in October 2025, unsuccessful entrants can apply for feedback.
+After the shortlisted entries are awarded Bronze, Silver or Gold at The Design Effect in February 2026, winners can then also apply for feedback.

 Feedback calls are designed to help inform future case writing and to help you understand the outcome of judging.
 They will also help you, as an organisation, to consider the types of processes and ways of working that will help you maximise and track design effectiveness.
 To ensure that all feedback can be embedded into your agency, the most senior relevant person from your agency must be on the call.